apache/arrow/docs/source/developers/guide/step_by_step/pr_and_github.rst

 Also, on-demand triggering jobs can be used in your pull request for example ``@github-actions crossbow submit python`` to run PyArrow tests via GitHub actions.
-These are mostly used to run tests on other environments and do not normally need to be used in first time contributions.
+These are mostly used to run tests on environments that are less common and are normally not needed in first time contributions.

 To read more about this topic visit :ref:`continuous-integration`.